 And yet, the painful sting remained, and her mouth filled with the taste of ashes.
 This didn’t feel right, even if Khazmine knew, deep down, that this choice better prepared her to survive.

 Besides, it’s “survival of the fittest” out here.
 You know that better than anyone.
 Khazmine reasoned as she approached the fallen stone archway to the Forbidden Ruins.
 She reached the entrance just in time to watch the hapless denizens of Old Sarzonn scurry for cover under a fresh deluge of monsoon rains.
-Merchants closed their stalls and shopkeepers shuttered their windows for the intense rains.
+Merchants closed their stalls and shopkeepers shuttered their windows for the intense downpour.

 Khazmine sighed under the overhang of a nearby shoemaker’s shop and glanced back towards the decrepit ruins she’d just left.
 With Pavo and Aranthus’s voices echoing in her ears the whole way, plus the random cracks of lightning overhead, Khazmine knew she’d have an exceedingly long night ahead of her.
 The only comfort the half-breed could cobble together was the wavering belief that she’d done what was best, even if it wasn’t quite right.